-Before coming on campus, you are required to complete the online courses.
-On Friday, July 21, these courses will be available through the link below:
+Before coming on campus, you are required to complete the online courses below.
+Please complete these courses by Friday, July 21, through the link below:

 Read the College Student Handbook to learn more about campus safety, student conduct violations, student rights, outcomes, and alcohol and other drug policy.

 If you need or choose to:

 You can check for holds on your account by logging in to E-Z Arts.